wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 }
 ```

+Note that the status fetch may fail at an unrecoverable error `PowerAuthErrorCodes.PA2ErrorCodeProtocolUpgrade`, meaning that it's not possible to upgrade PowerAuth protocol to a newer version.
+In this case, it's recommended to [remove the activation locally](#activation-removal).

 ## Data Signing

-The main feature of PowerAuth 2.0 protocol is data signing.
-PowerAuth 2.0 has two types of signatures:
+The main feature of PowerAuth protocol is data signing.
+PowerAuth has two types of signatures:

 - **Symmetric Multi-Factor Signature**: Suitable for most operations, such as login, new payment or confirming changes in settings.
 - **Asymmetric Private Key Signarture**: Suitable for documents, where strong one sided signature is desired.